northern-information/dronecaster/README.md

-join the discussion on lines: https://l.llllllll.co/dronecaster

-we need more `SynthDefs`! contribute today!

 ![dronecaster](img/dronecaster.png)

 ![dronecaster](img/instructions.png)

+# Installation

+ 1. Install via maiden or clone/download the repo to `dust/code`.
+ 2. Restart norns to pickup the SuperCollider Dronecaster engine.
+ 3. Drone!

+# Contribute

+We need more `SynthDefs`!
+Join the discussion on lines: https://l.llllllll.co/dronecaster